Smart bands, advanced health features and a new case design are all on Apple's mind.

 And given that Apple hardware partner Rockley Photonics recently reported successful blood pressure monitoring trials, we’d say this could arrive soon.

-• Rating: Likely to happen in the near future
+- Rating: Very likely to happen in the next few years

 Built-in Apple Watch camera system

-The concept of an Apple Watch camera just refuses to go away - with one patent uncovered in 2019 detailing a system that could be built into the band
+The concept of an Apple Watch camera refuses to go away, with one patent uncovered in 2019 detailing a system that could be built into the band.

-It's still an idea that's on the minds of Apple engineers, as well, with a 2023 patent filing describing a detachable Apple Watch camera system.
+It’s an idea still on the minds of Apple engineers, with a 2023 patent filing describing a detachable Apple Watch camera system.

-We still don't think the core idea of a smartwatch camera really makes sense - especially after testing the third-party Wristcam for Apple Watch - but that's not to say it won't eventually be worked into the Apple Watch.
+We still don’t think the core idea of a smartwatch camera makes much sense (especially after testing the third-party Wristcam for Apple Watch a few years ago), but that’s not to say it won’t eventually be implemented into the Apple Watch.

 A touch-enabled Digital Crown

-The Digital Crown has been an iconic design feature of the Apple Watch since the very beginning, though Apple may have plans to eventually move away from the current look.
+The Digital Crown has been an iconic feature of the Apple Watch since the beginning, though Apple may have plans to eventually transition from it.

 It wouldn’t be scrapped entirely, if the sketches within the touch-enabled Digital Crown patent are anything to go by, with a new crown appearing to protrude much less on the case’s edge.